tdeshong/bikeshareAvailability/README.md

 ### Kafka
 producer:
 The producer fetches the unzipped Citibike csv files from an S3 bucket.
 It uses a schema to extract the desired information (time, location, etc)  from each row of the file.
-Although the data from Citibike is actually a batch, the producer simulates near real time information of the bikes by splitting the information in each row into the information related to the start of the bikes journey (start time, start location, etc.) and the information related to the end of the bikes journey (end time, end location, etc.)
+Although the data from Citibike is historical, the producer creates near real time records by transforming each row into the information related to the start of the bikes journey (start time, start location, etc.) and the information related to the end of the bikes journey (end time, end location, etc.)

 ### Spark Streaming